 Paradigm took on Ipswich Academy with effect from 1 September 2015.
 This school had been placed in special measures under its previous sponsor following Ofsted inspections and, under Paradigm’s leadership, was judged to no longer require special measures by Ofsted (October 2016).

-Murrayfield Primary Academy in Ipswich is the latest school to be transferred to the management of Paradigm Trust (January 2017).
-Murrayfield, which had been in special measures since September 2015, was transferred at the order of the Department for Education.
-Paradigm Trust was chosen as Murrayfield’s sponsoring trust because of its local connections and strong track record in improving failing schools.
+Murrayfield Primary Academy (Ipswich) transferred to the management of Paradigm Trust in January 2017.
+Piper’s Vale Primary Academy (Ipswich) joined Paradigm in September 2017.
+Both schools were transferred at the order of the Department for Education.
+Paradigm was chosen as the sponsoring trust because of its local connections and strong track record in improving failing schools.